Welcome

 Land’s End, Bailey Island, Maine

-A native of Virginia, Ken Noe is a graduate of Emory & Henry College, earned masters degrees at Virginia Tech and the University of Kentucky, and received his doctorate from the University of Illinois in 1990.
-He taught at the University of West Georgia for a decade and then at Auburn University from 2000 until 2021.
-He is the author or editor of eight books, most recently The Howling Storm: Weather, Climate and the American Civil War, a Lincoln Prize finalist in 2021 and co-winner of the 2022 Colonel Richard W. Ulbrich Memorial Book Award.
+He is the author or editor of nine books, most recently The Howling Storm: Weather, Climate and the American Civil War, a Lincoln Prize finalist in 2021 and co-winner of the 2022 Colonel Richard W. Ulbrich Memorial Book Award.
 Twice a Pulitzer Prize entrant, he also received the 2002 Peter Seaborg Award for Civil War history for Perryville, the 1997 Tennessee History Book Award for A Southern Boy in Blue, and several teaching awards.
-He is currently researching the myths and realities of Abraham Lincoln’s tenure as Commander-in-Chief.
-When not thinking about the Civil War, he is hiking or following Liverpool FC, the Los Angeles Dodgers, and every school he ever attended.
+His newest book, Abraham Lincoln and the Heroic Legend, is forthcoming from LSU Press in February 2026.
+It examines the memory of Lincoln’s tenure as commander-in-chief.

 Books